sarg/sarg.github.io/_drafts/nginx-x-accel.md

 ---

 I have to maintain a java web application.
 It is being run with Jetty server.
-Nearly half of daily requests are to download image.
+Nearly half of daily requests are to download static files (images).

 	$ wc -l /var/log/nginx/access.log
 	260520 /var/log/nginx/access.log